Date: OCTOBER 2020

 The personal data provided by you on our online enquiry web forms will be used for the purposes of processing your enquiry e.g. making contact regarding training, sending out a newsletter or letting you know about any offers.
 You can unsubscribe at any time.

-Any personal data that is provided to us is stored on a third party secure platform ‘Keap’.
-To see Infusionsoft please visit www.infusionsoft.com/legal/privacy-policy
+Any personal data that is provided to us for the above reason is stored on a third party secure platform ‘Keap’.
+To see Keap, please visit https://keap.com/legal/privacy-policy

 Qualification Process Purposes